Soul of the Ultimate Nation: Battle Zone System

 Under the Battle Zone System, players could create "rooms" for battles, be it against monsters or other players.
 Players had to talk with a specific non-player character (NPC) in each town to create such rooms.
 They could select different types of maps, areas, set the entry numbers, degree of difficulty and types of monsters within the map.
 For a players vs. monsters map, players formed a party and usually had to proceed through the map to complete certain map objectives, such as killing the boss monster.
 At the end of the stage, experience and loot were shared among the participants.

 Character classes

 Like in Webzen's earlier MMORPG, MU Online, players had a selection of five different character classes: Dragon Knight, Berserker, Valkyrie, Elementalist and Shadow.
 For each class height, hairstyle, and face could be picked from several alternatives, but each class had a predefined gender.
-However, since Episode 2's release, each class was available to another character.
+Since Episode 2's release, each class was available to another character.
 For example, a Dragon Knight could be a Valkyrie, and an Elementalist had the possibility of being a Shadow; all of this is in terms of skill set and play-style.